-For people with infrequent or primary snoring, treatment may not be necessary unless it is disturbing a person’s sleep or the sleep of someone they live with.
+For people with infrequent or primary snoring, treatment may not be necessary unless it is disturbing the person’s sleep or the sleep of someone they live with.
 In those cases, treatments tend to be simpler and less invasive.
 People with sleep apnea usually need more involved treatment.

 Lifestyle changes can help stop snoring, and in some cases, other treatments may not be necessary.
 Even when other treatments are prescribed, lifestyle changes are often still recommended.
-Examples of these changes include:

 Slackening of the muscles around the airway makes it more likely for a person to snore.
 Exercises to strengthen the mouth, tongue, and throat can counteract this, building muscle tone to reduce snoring.